MicrosoftDocs/architecture-center/docs/solution-ideas/articles/hybrid-hpc-in-azure-with-hpc-pack-content.md

 This solution shows the process for using HPC Pack to create a hybrid (on-premises and Azure) HPC environment.

-The following links provide documentation on deploying and managing the Azure products that are included in this solution idea:
+The following link provides documentation on deploying and managing the Azure products that are included in this solution idea:

 * [Documentation Home Page](/powershell/high-performance-computing/overview)
 * [HPC Pack Azure Deployment Options](/powershell/high-performance-computing/microsoft-hpc-pack-node-deployment)